Home » GIS Career » 15 LiDAR Uses and Applications

 In forensics, LiDAR narrows down the search for a missing or unmarked grave.
 Similar to archaeology, LiDAR can locate subtle terrain anomalies in the ground.

 These anomalies are possible locations where the body can be found.
 LiDAR has also been integrated into crime scene reconstruction for scanning areas of crime or automobile accidents.
+Photogrammetry is pretty good at doing this too.

 10. Investigating landslides and slope stability